fedoranimus/todoist-api/source/includes/_urlschemes.md

 Scheme | Description
 ------ | -----------
-todoist://project | Opens an specific project using the id of the project.
+todoist://project | Opens a specific project using the id of the project.

 The `todoist://project` scheme accepts the following required value: